jiewwantan/high_availability_webapp_AWS_cloudformation/README.md

 * update-stack.sh : Cloudformation script to update stack
 * destroy-stack.sh : Cloudformation script to delete stack
 * /Deployment screenshots/ : Screenshots of the varied process from deployment
+* The webapp source code is saved as Udacity.zip in a public S3 bucket.
+The deployment will retrieve and unzip.

 ## Deploy Udagram app